 ASCD Worldwide Edition SmartBrief highlights education practices and policies in specific regions to give readers more in-depth insight into that country or region's education system.
-This edition focuses on the United Arab Emirates.
+This edition focuses on Canada.

 Students who attend full-day kindergarten may perform better by second grade than peers who attend half-day programmes, according to researchers at the Ontario Institute for Studies in Education.
 The researchers considered outcomes for 600 students.

 Africa's youth population is predicted to reach more than 830 million by 2050, a number that could mean disaster if they remain trapped in poverty, write UN Resident Coordinator to Kenya Siddharth Chatterjee and John Dramani Mahama, former president of the Republic of Ghana.
 A United Nations High Commission for Refugees report suggests 70% of refugees heading to Europe are economic migrants hoping to build better lives.

 The number of high-school students from China studying in the US rose by 48% between 2013 and 2016, according to a report from the Institute of International Education.
 Rajika Bhandari, director of the IIE Center for Academic Mobility Research & Impact, says students from China are beginning to study in the US at younger ages.